glenhutson/BlackbaudCustomizations/All-In-One-SKYAddins+PowerAutomate/PageSKYAddIns.md

 	autoSave=false
 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->
-# Page SKY Add-Ins
-Examples here may include the use of (Full) Page add-ins.
-This goes into a high-level overview before diving into those.

 ## <a name='SKYAdd-InsandAllInOneFlows'></a>SKY Add-Ins and "All In One" Flows
 If you have not done so already, please reivew the overall concept of [SKY Add-Ins and "All In One" Flows](https://github.com/glenhutson/BlackbaudCustomizations/tree/main/All-In-One-SKYAddins%2BPowerAutomate/Simple).
 That disucssion focuses on a Tile on an existing native page.